martukas/dotfiles/README.md

 | :window: kom                | Start komorebi tiled window manager                                      |
 | :window: kom-stop           | Stop komorebi and kill associated AutoHotKey script                      |

-Henceforth, you can update locally with these aliases:

 ### Keeping repo up to date

 * use the `df*` aliases above